The old Diggers Bridge is one of the few remaining wooden bridges in the shire, and a favourite spot for wedding photos.

 - The planting of 336 rainforest trees on the northern side of the access road.
 A total of 36 different species have been planted and include Lilly Pilly trees, Ylang Ylang, several variety of figs, Yellow Cheesewoods and Mountain Cedar trees.
 According to the local cane farmer all are thriving.

 - The now unused section of bitumen road has been removed.

 - The area has been levelled out.

-- Installation of a Douglas Historical Society sign providing information about the original Diggers Bridge built in 1919.
+- A Douglas Historical Society sign providing information about the original Diggers Bridge built in 1919 has been installed.